 You can also stay in a very cool Cardamom Mountain resort which just opened at the end of 2017.
 Run by the Wildlife Alliance, this tented camp is another great opportunity to support ecotourism in Cambodia.
 Next time I head to Cambodia, this place will definitely be on my itinerary.

 We hope you found this guide to trekking in Cambodia useful.
-If you did, please share it or drop us a comment below!
-Either one will help keep this blog up and running!
+If you did, please share it!
+A quick share will help keep this blog up and running!

 ♥ Happy mindful adventures, Jane & Stephen